blUeBUg200/soc-operations/README.md

 # Security Operation Centre Functional Model (SFM)

-SOC Functional Model (SFM) helps organizations to plan & prepare setting up a new SOC or to assess your exisitng SOC capabilities and identify the areas to focus.
+SOC Functional Model (SFM) helps organizations to plan & prepare setting up a new SOC or to assess your existing SOC capabilities and identify the areas to focus.

 Requesting the audience to understand below topics before jumping into the described process for better understanding,